konstantinosKokos/personal-webpage/talks/compositionality2019.md

 work will present a general framework for converting unprocessed text into a Type-Logical syntactic derivation.
-The Curry-Howard correspondence between proofs and programs identifies the derivation with a unique corresponding term, which can then be used as a generic structural skeleton for any semantic inter- pretation
+The Curry-Howard correspondence between proofs and programs identifies the derivation with a unique corresponding term, which can then be used as a generic structural skeleton for any semantic interpretation.